information literacy assessment

 A quantitative approach to data collection and analysis was used, employing standardised multiple-choice survey questions followed by individual, cognitive interviews with undergraduate students.
 The assessment tool was administered to five general education psychology classes during library instruction sessions.

 Descriptive statistics were generated by the assessment tool.
 Results.
 The assessment tool proved a feasible means of measuring student learning.
 While student scores improved on every survey question, there was uneven improvement from pre-test to post-test for different questions.

 Student scores showed more improvement for some learning outcomes over others, thus, spending time on fewer concepts during instruction sessions would enable more reliable evaluation of student learning.
 We recommend using digital learning objects that address basic research skills to enhance library instruction programmes.
 Future studies will explore different applications of the assessment tool, provide more detailed statistical analysis of the data and shed additional light on the significance of overall scores.

 Shannon M. Staley, Nicole A. Branch, and Tom L. Hewitt.
-"Standardised library instruction assessment: an institution-specific approach" Faculty and Staff Publications (2010).
+"Standardised library instruction assessment: an institution-specific approach" Information Research (2010).